Best Cash Loans in Armenia in 2026: Ranking by Effective Interest Rate

 In this case, fees have a direct impact on the real overpayment:

-- AMIO Bank – 0.4% crediting fee;
+- AMIO Bank – 0.4% for disbursement

-- Mellat Bank – 1% crediting fee;
+- Mellat Bank – 1% for disbursement + 0.35% for cash-out

 Even with similar interest rates, the type and structure of fees can affect the total cost of a loan more than the difference in rates themselves, especially over longer terms.
 If needed, examples of total overpayment in AMD over the full term can be added to make the difference even clearer.